bbauska/Coursera-Bootstrap/readme.md

 Moving to the footer, you can now see that the footer content is also now lined up inside the container.

-But the page still looks not that great, we\'ll now apply the column classes to the inner divs now.
+But the page still looks not that great, we&apos;ll now apply the column classes to the inner divs now.

-Going back to the index.html page, we\'ll now start applying the column classes.
+Going back to the index.html page, we&apos;ll now start applying the column classes.

 Going to the header, to the second inner div inside the jumbotron here, let me apply a class as column 12, column sm-6.

-Here the content in this first div will occupy the entire row for extra small screen sizes, and then will occupy half the row so that\'s why column sm-6 for small to extra-large screen sizes.
+Here the content in this first div will occupy the entire row for extra small screen sizes, and then will occupy half the row so that&apos;s why column sm-6 for small to extra-large screen sizes.

-Now, similarly for the second div here, although it doesn\'t contain any content there, I\'m going to define the column classes here as column 12 and then column sm.
+Now, similarly for the second div here, although it doesn&apos;t contain any content there, I&apos;m going to define the column classes here as column 12 and then column sm.

-Notice that here by specifying column 12, I\'m explicitly stating that for extra small screen sizes whatever content is inside this div will be stacked below the content about here.
+Notice that here by specifying column 12, I&apos;m explicitly stating that for extra small screen sizes whatever content is inside this div will be stacked below the content about here.